How to Start a Business in Estonia as a Foreigner

 - Commercial association

-This is the most popular type of company, because itโs flexible, limits exposure to risk, and doesnโt require much capital.
-A private limited company is called osaรผhing in Estonian, but usually abbreviated to Oร.
-Itโs appropriate for contractors and freelancers working alone, and for small groups of people running a business together.
+This is the most popular type of business for starting a company in Estonia, because it’s flexible, limits exposure to risk, and doesn’t require much capital.
+A private limited company is called osaühing in Estonian, but usually abbreviated to OÜ.
+It’s appropriate for contractors and freelancers working alone, and for small groups of people running a business together.
+An OÜ has to have a management board, but that board can have just one member and that member can be you.

-As of February 1, 2023, the Estonian Commercial Code and the Business Registry Law will undergo significant changes.
-These revisions will provide new opportunities for Estonian companies, including the removal of the minimum share capital requirement for Private Limited Companies (Est. Osaรผhing).
-This means that you only need to commit to investing 1 euro cent in your Oร, and you donโt have to pay it upfront; you can pledge to invest it within 10 years.
+As of February 1, 2023, the Estonian Commercial Code and the Business Registry Law underwent significant changes.
+These revisions provide new opportunities for Estonian companies, including the removal of the minimum share capital requirement for private limited companies (OÜ).
+This means that you only need to commit to investing 1 euro cent in your OÜ, and you don’t have to pay it upfront; you can pledge to invest it within 10 years.
+With an OÜ, your personal assets are only at risk for the capital you invest.

 Sole proprietor